Tax Efficiency: Definition & Importance

 What Is Tax Efficiency?

-Tax efficiency is a strategy that a business or an individual can implement to try and pay the smallest amount of taxes.
-There are certain taxes that are required by law, but tax efficiency is a way to reduce this amount as far as it can go.
+Tax efficiency is a strategy that a business or an individual can implement in order to pay the smallest amount of taxes.
+Although paying income and investment taxes is required by law, tax efficiency is a way to reduce the taxable amount as far as it can go.

 What Makes a Tax More Efficient?